 The next website that I have found very helpful is Military Homefront.
 Military Homefront is a website that is run by the Department of Defense.
 It can be found at www.militaryhomefront.dod.mil.
 Military Homefront contains virtually everything that a military family needs to know.
 Their information is accurate, timely and covers all branches of the military.

 The last site I am going to mention is run by the U.S. Department of Veteran’s Affairs.
 It can be found at www.va.gov.
 I mention this site because many of our service members are also veterans.
-Veterans and their families have unique needs, even in the complicated world of military families.
+Veterans and their families have unique needs, even in the complicated families.
 Therefore, no list of helpful military family sites would be complete without this site.
 Their information is relevant for veterans of all types, active or not.

 The U.S. Department of Veterans Affairs is there to help veterans with their medical needs, homelessness, readjustment counseling and much more.
 My husband has been treated in VA hospitals for more than six years and my grandfather died in one.
 I can tell you that as overworked and understaffed as they are, they are there to help and their website has all the information you need about getting help from them.